Haj Fadel Government

-The Haj Fadel Government (حكومة الحاج فاضل) was a government formed during the Occupation of Zor in the eastern region of Syria and based in Deir ez-Zor after the departure of the Ottomans in 1918, headed by Haj Fadel Al-Aboud and it was called his name.
+The Haj Fadel Government (حكومة الحاج فاضل) was a local government established during the Occupation of Zor region in eastern Syria.
+It was based in Deir ez-Zor following the Ottoman withdrawal in 1918 and was led by Haj Fadel Al-Aboud, after whom it was named.

 Haj Fadel Aboud

 The Syrian National Congress in 1919.

-Fadel Aboud Hassan was born in Deir al-Zour in 1872, and his leadership traits had been evident since his early childhood, He was successful in leadership after he received it, although he did not receive an education, He also had a prominent social status in the city of Deir al-Zour, which enabled him to take over the leadership, inherited this status from his father Aboud Hassan, Haj Fadel worked in trade and had extensive commercial relations with the Turkish merchants and Halbians and with his cousins Najjar and Tayfur in the city of Hama.
+Fadel Aboud Hassan was born in Deir al-Zour in 1872.
+His leadership qualities were evident from an early age, and he proved to be an effective leader despite having no formal education.
+He also held a prominent social standing in Deir al-Zour, a position he inherited from his father, Aboud Hassan, which helped him assume leadership roles.
+Haj Fadel worked in trade and maintained extensive commercial relationships with Turkish and Aleppine merchants, as well as with his relatives from the Najjar and Tayfur families in the city of Hama.

-Haj Fadel Al-Aboud was arrested several times for his support of national issues and revolutions, He was sentenced to exile to the city of Jisr al-Shughour after he was accused of preparing a popular revolt against French colonialism in protest against the military campaign by the French army against the Bukhabur tribes that refused to pay taxes to the French colonizer.
-As well as insulting Wali Deir al-Zour Khalil Isaac, who was cooperating with the French.
+Haj Fadel Al-Aboud was arrested multiple times for his support of national causes and revolutionary movements.
+He was sentenced to exile in the city of Jisr al-Shughour after being accused of organizing a popular uprising against French colonial rule, in protest of the French military campaign targeting the Bukhabur tribes that refused to pay taxes to the colonizers.
+He was also charged with insulting Khalil Isaac, the Wali of Deir al-Zour, who was collaborating with the French authorities.

-He protested the decision of the French High Commissioner Maurice Paul Sarrail No. 49 S / 5 in August 1925, that ordered the exile of his cousin Ayyash Al-Haj with all his family members to the city of Jableh for their struggle against French colonialism, which exposed him to security persecution and repeated detention by the French military authorities.
+He protested the decision issued by the French High Commissioner Maurice Paul Sarrail, No. 49 S/5 in August 1925, which ordered the exile of his cousin Ayyash Al-Haj and all his family members to the city of Jableh due to their resistance against French colonial rule.
+His opposition to this decision subjected him to security harassment and repeated arrests by the French military authorities.

-Haj Fadel Al-Aboud represented the Euphrates region at the Syrian National Congress held in late June 1919, which proclaimed on 8 March 1920, the independence of Syria and establishment of the Syrian Arab Kingdom and inauguration of Faisal bin Sharif Hussein as its king.
-Fadel Al-Aboud participated in the inauguration ceremony of Faisal King of Iraq on 23 August 1921, and was supporting to his inauguration.
+Haj Fadel Al-Aboud represented the Euphrates region at the Syrian National Congress held in late June 1919, which on 8 March 1920 declared the independence of Syria, the establishment of the Kingdom of Syria, and the inauguration of Faisal bin Sharif Hussein as king.
+He also took part in the ceremony marking Faisal’s inauguration as King of Iraq on 23 August 1921 and expressed his full support for his ascension.

-Haj Fadel Al-Aboud died in 1936 in the city of Deir al-Zour and was buried there.
+Haj Fadel Al-Aboud passed away in 1936 in the city of Deir al-Zour, where he was laid to rest.